Rebranding and rebuilding a design system for creatives

 1. Subscriptions had plateaued

 Active subscriptions had stopped growing through 2023, with surveys revealing poor customer perceptions of Envato content as well as the brand in general.
-Customers mentioned dated visual design, which undermined trust in the brand and website.
+Our design looked dated, it made people question the quality of content we were selling, with some users even assuming Envato was a scam or fake product.

 2. The existing design system was struggling